 Sports: Shooting, fishing

-X Marks the Spot: How to Find the Treasure Coast
+How to Get to the Treasure Coast

 By Car: The Treasure Coast is situated conveniently by Interstate 95.
 I-95 extends from Bridge Road in Hobe Sound to Fellsmere and the Treasure Coast.
 Other popular routes include the Florida Turnpike and U.S. Highway 1.
 Visitors can also take US A1A along Hutchinson Island, an island bordering the Atlantic, or Indian River Drive, which runs alongside the Indian River Lagoon.